What to Pack Before Visiting Charleston

 Best Time to Visit Charleston

 Want to discover the best time to visit Charleston?
-Our season-by-season guide will help you find the optimal time to visit.
+Our season-by-season guide will help you find the optimal time to visit and what to wear in Charleston each month of the year.

 Spring is quite possibly one of the most popular seasons in Charleston.
 The weather is practically perfect.
 The temperature is mild, the sun is out most days and the humidity is scarce.
 In the spring, you can easily wear dresses, light pants or shorts.
 There’s very little rain, so you won’t need to fill your suitcase with rain gear, either.
 Instead, save the extra room for your souvenirs.